Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

       rts
 ```

-Our data would be interpreted as code, resulting in jibberish that no compiler accept as a valid program.
+Our data would be interpreted as code, resulting in jibberish that no compiler would accept as a valid program.
 This brings us to our biggest challenge when writing a disassembler.

 ## Distinguishing code from data (part I)